vegaprotocol/specs/protocol/0064-VALP-validator_performance_based_rewards.md

 ### Tendermint validators

-Goal: Detect how long a validator is offline and punish them
+Goal 1: Detect how long a validator is offline and punish them
 Detection: Validator does not act as a leader

 For each block tendermint provides information about who is the proposer.
 The selection of the proposer is deterministic and is proportional roughly to the voting power of the validator.
 Therefore we can calculate the performance of a validator in the following way: